ERAlchemist/url-shortener/README.md

-# API Project: URL Shortener Microservice for freeCodeCamp
+# API Project: URL Shortener Microservice
 <hr>

 ### User Stories

 1. I can POST a URL to `[project_url]/api/shorturl/new` and I will receive a shortened URL in the JSON response.
 Example : `{"original_url":"www.google.com","short_url":1}`